unicode-org/cldr/docs/ldml/tr35-general.md

 | feminine  | In a masculine/feminine or in a masculine/feminine/neuter gender system, gender that denotes specifically female persons (or animals) or that is assigned arbitrarily to object. | adapted from: http://wikipedia.org/wiki/Grammatical_gender, [linguistics-ontology.org/gold/2010/FeminineGender](http://linguistics-ontology.org/gold/2010/FeminineGender) |
 | masculine | In a masculine/feminine or in a masculine/feminine/neuter gender system, gender that denotes specifically male persons (or animals) or that is assigned arbitrarily to object. | adapted from: [wikipedia.org/wiki/Grammatical_gender](https://en.wikipedia.org/wiki/Grammatical_gender), [linguistics-ontology.org/gold/2010/MasculineGender](http://linguistics-ontology.org/gold/2010/MasculineGender) |
 | neuter    | In a masculine/feminine/neuter or common/neuter gender system, gender that generally denotes an object. | adapted from: [wikipedia.org/wiki/Grammatical_gender](https://en.wikipedia.org/wiki/Grammatical_gender), [linguistics-ontology.org/gold/2010/NeuterGender](http://linguistics-ontology.org/gold/2010/NeuterGender) |

+There are further simplifications in the identifiers.
+For example, consider a language that has 3 genders, and two levels of animacy, but only for masculine.
+The set of combinations would be:

+* masculine-animate
+* masculine-inanimate
+* feminine-unspecified
+* neuter-unspecified

+In such a case as this, CLDR abbreviates these as the following identifiers:

+* masculine
+* inanimate
+* feminine
+* neuter

+That is:
+* unspecified and animate are dropped.
+* if there is only a single gender with inanimate, then the gender is dropped.

 ### 15.2 <a name="Case" href="#Case">Case</a>